Connemara Press colophon

 Preview

-From Chapter 3 “FTA” of Dragon Bait, Book II in
+From “FTA,” chapter 3 of Dragon Bait, Book II in The ASA Trilogy.

 The long rainy season was past, the little wet three months away.
 Banks of clouds, mere false threats, hovered along the escarpment rim.
 Where the plateau crumbled away toward the flats about Zula—becoming in one final, half-serious effort the shores of the Red Sea—the threat seemed imminent.
 But it had not rained for days.
 The ditch was dry where the soldier lay.